Niger’s junta isn’t backing down, and a regional force prepares to intervene. Here’s what to expect

 In Niger, some believe the military intervention might involve airstrikes.
 But with Bazoum still in detention, he could be both a bargaining tool and a shield for the junta.

-An intervention force coming overland from Nigeria would have to cross a swath of mostly unoccupied land that hosts more than 200,000 refugees who have fled violence in northern Nigeria, further complicating any military deployment.
+An intervention force coming overland from Nigeria would have to cross a mostly unoccupied area that hosts more than 200,000 refugees who have fled violence in northern Nigeria.

 Niger’s international airport in Niamey is just 12 kilometers (7 miles) from the presidential palace where Bazoum is being held, which could make it more difficult to be overtaken.
 The country has two other international airports, including one in Agadez, where the U.S. military operates a drone base.